-Tourists and Mauritians benefit from the resources and processes provided by coastal waters of Mauritius, the island logically being fringed almost entirely by coral reefs brings an important economic and social interaction.
+Tourists and Mauritians benefit from the resources and processes provided by the coastal waters of Mauritius, the island logically being fringed almost entirely by coral reefs brings an important economic and social interaction.

 When you look at the coral reefs here, you do not need to be a scientist or an economist to know that they attract tourists, which in turn boots local economies in Mauritius.
 Tourism is the world’s largest industry holistically speaking in terms of revenue and it sustains millions of jobs.

-Undoubtedly, tourism in Mauritius, based on its business model, brings many benefits to the Mauritian economy and to many localities; it does, however, have to be sustainably managed with proper planning coupled with managerial technique so to speak.
+Undoubtedly, tourism in Mauritius, based on its business model, brings many benefits to the Mauritian economy and many localities; it does, however, have to be sustainably managed with proper planning coupled with managerial technique so to speak.

 Overshadowed by economic or monetary gain, typical of transient economies or developing economies like Mauritius.
-Lacking foresight about the future and the sustainability of the country, especially when the public sector is concerned, is a dangerous game to play, we will not pay for it now.
+Lacking foresight about the future and the sustainability of the country, especially when the public sector is concerned, is a dangerous game to play, and we will not pay for it now.

-however, but the bill is racking up the dollars, the bank interest is going to be immense.
+However, the bill is racking up the dollars, the bank interest is going to be immense.
 Mother nature will want its rent, it’s doing it now, and we just have not seen the final bill.

 Now throw a hoodwinked government into the pan, and what do you have?

 Yes reports have been submitted, projects are underway, awareness has been created and yeah more reports and strategies have been outlined, and yes we have Ile Durable!
 The boxes have been ticked !
 Right!

 Ile Durable, the all-encompassing environmental solution to all our problems and issues, rolled like a bowling ball ready to bowl over our environmental degradation matters, which so far into the epic story utters through the governments rhetoric and meaningless thoughts because let’s be honest, they are just thoughts jotted on a paper and dressed up to go the 5-star hotel at this stage, since 2008 that is.

-The government points out to the Mauritian people and the independent media that they are tackling the environmental issues at hand and say they are being proactive in bringing on and driving home the solutions but really it is just a marketing campaign dressed up in nice shiny shoes.
+The government points out to the Mauritian people and the independent media that they are tackling the environmental issues at hand and say they are being proactive in bringing on and driving home the solutions but it is just a marketing campaign dressed up in nice shiny shoes.

 Ile Durable at this stage in its development is erring on the side of the Singapore project thing, remember that thing it goes like this; we want to base Mauritius on Singapore and be like Singapore etc. etc., no wonder Mauritians don’t take their government seriously, you got to laugh, Mauritius is not a banana republic per se, it has bananas in government, Maurice Ile Durable is reflecting some of these ideals as well.

-Currently, many Mauritian citizens either don’t care about it, are not aware of it, or even worse, think it’s just another misinformed government project, that well, many Mauritians have been so accustomed too amid a communalist background set out by the government to divide the masses.
+Currently, many Mauritian citizens either don’t care about it, are not aware of it, or even worse, think it’s just another misinformed government project, that well, many Mauritians have been so accustomed to amid a communalist background set out by the government to divide the masses.